Adult Education and Skills

 The job market is changing rapidly, and it requires an increasingly skilled workforce.
 Enabling people of all ages to acquire new skills is one of the government’s priorities.
 Equally, it is more important than ever before to take good, well-informed decisions about your education.

-2017-02-21: The population's skills are society's most important resource and the basis for welfare, growth, wealth creation and sustainability.
-Solid skills within the workforce is and will be crucial both for the Norwegian economy's competitiveness and for employment.
+2017-07-10: The population's skills are society's most important resource and the basis for welfare, growth, wealth creation and sustainability.

 2014-12-22: Fact sheet: White Paper Meld.
 St. 16 (2015–2016) Report to the Storting Social inclusion and a second chance – Coordinated efforts for adult learning

 Summary NOU 2016:7 Career Guidance for Individuals and Society

 To improve the adult population’s access to professional career guidance, the committee believes that career centres with sufficient capacity should be established in all counties.

 Our competitiveness will depend on a workforce with advanced and relevant skills, and good adaptability, and that we as a country are part of the technological development.

 The most important documents are bills (propositions), white papers, hearing documents and Official Norwegian Reports (NOUs).
 (These documents are primarily available in Norwegian.)